evansniderman/evansniderman.github.io/travel/pnw.md

 Distance:  20.5 mi.

 Notes:  Two-day backcountry excursion through all the lakes.
 Beautiful trail with river crossings and plenty of elevation gain, especially Asgard Pass.
 A couple of bear sightings and encounters with mountain goats.
-Lots of mosquitoes during the summer but look forward to visiting Colchuk Lake again!
+Lots of mosquitoes during the summer -- next time, bring a rain jacket and mosquito net to keep them out.
+Look forward to visiting Colchuk Lake again!

 ![Enchantments 1](F461D2E3-57D7-4182-BAB9-1BDB7C9997A5_1_105_c.jpeg)
 Colchuk with a view of Asgard to the left